disclaimer

 • Embezzlement

-• DUI with an injury
+• DUI resulting in an injury.

 Can I Get a Misdemeanor Removed from a Record in California?